Understanding The Legacy Pyramid...

 With the Seven Generation Legacy Process, our goal is to help you take a long term perspective of at least 150 years.
 Obviously, the chance of you, or any of your immediate family members, surviving this full cycle are slim.
 Consequently, this forces our clients to plant the seeds for success and significance today for future generations.

-The best way to visualize the Seven Generation Legacy Process is as follows…
+The best way to understand Seven Generation Legacy Process

 Keep alive the memories and stories of past generations, along with the important values and traditions that you and your family are currently following, in a respectful manner.

 2. Utilizing, Documenting, and Preserving Best Practices

 Every member of your family has unique abilities and gifts that contribute to your family and business success.
 It is important that you develop a process to properly utilize, capture, and preserve those gifts for current and future generations.
 It is folly to presume that your family, or business, will have these strengths easily available within future generations.